Prakh2909/spring-boot-dumps/README.md

 - @ResponseEntity - it represents the entire HTTP response.
 Contains body, http codes, headers etc.
 ![alt text](images/response-entity.png)

+- refer to this for more details - https://notebook.zohopublic.in/public/notes/bietv0de3bac30fbd41e7b1346bf9243ad3b2

 ## Bean and its lifecycle
 - Bean is a Java object which is managed by spring containers aka IOC containers.
 - IOC containers - contains all the beans which get created and manage them.